dezelin/testdrv/README.md

     make install
     ./test_stream.h

-This will generate a file filled with random data in /tmp directory, stream it through the driver file /dev/testdrv and save it to another file in /tmp directory.

-SHA sums of those two files are compared after that.
+This will generate a file filled with random data in /tmp directory and stream it to another file through the driver.
+SHA128 sums of those two files are compared after streaming.